Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Background and Introduction

 The encouraging high gradient demonstrated experimentally points to the need for a deeper physics understanding of RF breakdown processes in the under-explored parameter space of $\mathcal{O}\!\bigl(1\,\text{ns}\bigr)$ pulses.
 An empirical scaling law~\cite{grudiev-2009}, established from breakdown studies in klystron-powered accelerating structures with $\mathcal{O}\!\bigl(100\,\text{ns}\bigr)$ RF pulse durations, relates the breakdown rate (BDR) to the accelerating gradient $E_a$ and the pulse length $t_p$ as $E_a^{30} \times t_p^5 / \text{BDR} = \text{constant}$, suggesting that higher gradients can be achieved with shorter pulses.
-However, recent experiments using $\mathcal{O}\!\bigl(1\,\text{ns}\bigr)$ long pulses revealed a different scaling behavior~\cite{mtm_prab,shao-ipac2022} and interesting dark current behavior~\cite{tan-2022}.
+However, recent experiments using $\mathcal{O}\!\bigl(1\,\text{ns}\bigr)$ long pulses revealed different scaling~\cite{mtm_prab,shao-ipac2022} and distinct dark current signatures~\cite{tan-2022}.
 During the RF conditioning of the short-pulse $X$-band photogun, very low dark current was observed.
-Despite monitoring with both a Faraday cup and an integrating current transformer (ICT), no clear signal was detected, suggesting an upper limit of approximately 1~pC in dark charge.
+Despite monitoring with both a Faraday cup and an integrating current transformer, no clear signal was detected, suggesting an upper limit of approximately 1~pC on the dark-current charge \xlu{at the location of the monitors~\cite{tan-2022}}.
 Dark-current-induced beam loading was also observed in this experiment, as shown in Fig.~\ref{fig:conditioning}(a).
-The ratio $R$ of the measured and simulated peak reflected RF signal was close to unity in the absence of RF breakdown or dark current [Figs.~\ref{fig:conditioning}(b) and~\ref{fig:conditioning}(d)], but dropped below unity during a stage where beam loading occurred [Fig.~\ref{fig:conditioning}(c)].
+The ratio $R$ of the measured and simulated peak reflected RF signals was close to unity in the absence of RF breakdown or dark current [Figs.~\ref{fig:conditioning}(b) and~\ref{fig:conditioning}(d)], but dropped below unity during a stage where beam loading occurred [Fig.~\ref{fig:conditioning}(c)].
 These observations call for further investigation of the dark current dynamics in the short-pulse regime.